HomeFinanceElectronic Funds Transfer: Definition, Types, and Benefits

 EFT is a method of electronic payment transfers between bank accounts authorized under the ACH network.
 There are different types of EFT, so evaluate your needs properly when selecting which method to go with.

-When it comes to processing payments, the most important factors are security, convenience, and time-efficiency.
-Peakflo provides all these benefits with its AR and AP software to simplify payments both on business’s and customer’s end.
+When it comes to processing payments, the most important factors are security, convenience, and time efficiency.
+Peakflo provides all these benefits with its AR and AP software to simplify payments both on the business’s and customer’s end.

 Interested?
 Try out Peakflo today!